MPLhack3d/MPLhack3d.github.io/_posts/2025-02-18-thm-creative-writeup.md

 [...]
 ```

-I tried to use this to connect with SSH, but got an error because of my public key.
-I searched for `saad's` private key and found it under `/home/saad/.ssh/id_rsa`.
-After downloading the key I stored it in a file called `id_rsa`.
-For the SSH connection I needed the password for the key.
+I tried using this to connect via SSH, but received an error due to my public key.
+I searched for `Saad's` private key and found it under `/home/saad/.ssh/id_rsa`.
+After downloading the key, I saved it in a file called `id_rsa`.
+To establish the SSH connection, I needed the password for the key.
 I used `ssh2john` to retrieve the key hash and stored it in a file.
-With john and the rockyou.txt wordlist, I was able to crack the password.
-After that I was able to login with SSH and retrieved the user flag:
+Using john and the rockyou.txt wordlist, I was able to crack the password.
+After that, I was able to log in via SSH and retrieved the user flag:
 ```bash
 $ nano id_rsa
 $ ssh2john id_rsa > hash